eagles-project/skywalker/docs/input.md

    number of values.
 For example, in an ensemble consisting a set of enumerated parameters with 1000 members, every parameter must assume 1000 values.

-Look at the `parameters` block in the above example.
+Look at the `input` block in the above example.
 There are 8 parameters:
 4 fixed parameters and 4 lattice parameters.
 The fixed parameters assume a single value, and the lattice parameters assume several values.